- Nanny Services

 - What are your favourite activities with children?

-It can also be useful to give the nanny scenarios and ask what would they do.
 You should also ask candidates to explain any gaps, short periods of employment and career changes noted in their CV.

 Closing the interview